What the Record Didn’t Play

 Sound, in politics, is never neutral.
 Who gets the microphone determines who gets remembered.

-Grimonprez’s film doesn’t offer closure.
-It scratches the record, replaying the Cold War as dissonance: jazz solos alongside executions, trumpets echoing over silences history refused to break.
+Grimonprez’s film scratches the record, replaying the Cold War as dissonance: jazz solos alongside executions, trumpets echoing over silences history refused to break.

 Through that dissonance, Blouin returns.

 Her story resists harmony.
-It’s not a neat melody about triumph or tragedy.
-It’s an improvisation: layered, fractured, unresolved.
+It’s not a neat melody about triumph or tragedy but more an improvisation: layered, fractured, unresolved.

 Because sometimes the most radical thing a woman can do is refuse to fade out.